RESOLVING PEOPLE'S CONFLICTING BELIEFS ABOUT HOMOSEXUALITY

 sure that they had received an answer.
 The results were surprising:

-All of the subjects who initially favored SSM found that God
+- All of the subjects who personally favored SSM before praying about the question found that God

 agreed with them; he favored SSM.

-All of the subjects who were initially opposed to SSM found that
+- All of the subjects who were opposed to SSM found that

-God agreed with them as well; he was not in favored of SSM.
+God agreed with them as well; he was not in favor of SSM.

-beliefs, even though they are in diametrically opposed.
+beliefs, even though the latter are in diametrically opposed to each other.

 We have concluded that prayer is not a reliable method of assessing the will

 of God.
-We may have to figure this one out for ourselves.
+Religious conservatives and liberals/progressives may have to figure out a solution to this one for ourselves.

 References: